 (b) to support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and floodplains.

 Note.
 Division 2 of Part 10 outlines the provisions for environmental water allowances (EWAs).
 These EWAs are managed by the NSW Environmental Water Manager.

-- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of maintain compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.

-Note.
-Part 46 of this Plan reserves all water remaining above sets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.
-This contributes to the protection of target ecological populations.

-reserve a portionshare of natural flowswater to partially mitigate alterations to natural flow regimes in the water source,
+- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment, - Notes.
+Part 4 of this Plan reserves all water remaining above the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment.
+This contributes to the protection of target ecological populations. - (b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source,

-- 1 Flow regimes is defined in the Dictionary. - The provisions in Division 1 of Part 10 partially mitigate the alterations to medium and high flows in the natural flow regimes of the water source. - (c) reserve a portionshare of natural flowswater to maintain longitudinal and lateral connectivity within and between the water sources,

-Note.
-The provisions in Division 1 of Part 10 contribute to maintaining the hydrological connectivity within the water source and with downstream water sources by ensuring a portion of medium and high natural flows are protected.

-- (d) reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source, Note.
-The provisions in Part 10 ensure that environmental water allowances are maintained. - (e) reserve a share of water for the management of water quality, including for the purposes specified in clause 56 (3),

-Note.
-Clause 56 of this Plan outlines the provisions for a Water Quality Allowance (WQA).

-- (f) reserve a share of water to maintain a visible flow in the Lachlan River at Geramy. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes or trends in ecological condition during the term of this Plan as assessed using one or more of the following: - (a) the recorded range, extent or condition of target ecological populations,
+- 1 Flow regimes is defined in the Dictionary. - The provisions in Division 1 of Part 10 partially mitigate the alterations to medium and high flows in the natural flow regimes of the water source. - (c) reserve a portion of natural flows to maintain longitudinal and lateral connectivity within and between the water sources, - Note.
+The provisions in Division 1 of Part 10 contribute to maintaining the hydrological connectivity within the water source and with downstream water sources by ensuring a portion of medium and high natural flows are protected. - (d) reserve a share of water to support environmental watering events in streams,riparian zones, floodplains and wetlands connected to the water source,Note.
+The provisions in Part 10 ensure that environmental water allowances are maintained. - (e) reserve a share of water for the management of water quality, including for the purposes specified in clause 56 (3), - Note.
+Clause 56 of this Plan outlines the provisions for a Water Quality Allowance (WQA). - (f) reserve a share of water to maintain a visible flow in the Lachlan River at Geramy. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes or trends in ecological condition during the term of this Plan as assessed using one or more of the following: - (a) the recorded range, extent or condition of target ecological populations,